panlm/genai-app-add-voice-to-video/README.md

+# First of ALL

+**This is a sample code created by GenAI, just use CLINE in VSCODE to describe functional and let LLM to build this app**

 # Product Video Creator

 Product Video Creator is a Streamlit application that allows users to generate product videos by combining text-to-speech audio with demo videos.
 This tool is perfect for creating quick product demonstrations or explanations in either English or Chinese.